 One of the main staples of academic writing is the research paper.
 The focus of this type of paper is on the student’s ability to formulate an idea, back up his or her points with research, and succinctly and correctly argue in favor of the point.
 Here are common elements of research papers:

-- Introduction and Conclusion – Essays should have an introduction that interests readers in the topic or explains the importance.
+- Introduction and Conclusion Sections– Essays should have an introduction with strong sentence starters that interests readers in the topic or explains the importance.
 It should also introduce the argument.
 The conclusion should briefly summarize the points made in the paper and explain the significance of the argument.

 - Thesis – Academic essays need to have a thesis, or a statement of the point you are trying to make.
 The entire body of the essay should support this sentence.

 - Citation – All facts that are not considered common knowledge should be cited using appropriate citation guidelines for your field.
 This proves that you gathered information from experts in the field and helps to back up your points.

 - Paraphrasing and Quotations – All information should be paraphrased from the original source, even when cited, unless being used as a direct quotation.
 Good research papers have both quotations and paraphrased citations.

 - Additional Elements – This could include experiment information, analysis of results, graphs, and recommendations for further studies.
 These extra elements will be dictated by conventions in your specific field.

 After you have written your title, the first step in writing a research paper is to do preliminary research on your topic to determine what point will be made in the course of the essay.

 Once you have identified key information about the topic, you need to formulate your thesis statement.

 - Your thesis statement is usually going to be a sentence that briefly summarizes the point you are trying to make in an essay.